How to Start a T-shirt Business Online: The Complete Guide

 So what's great about Instagram?
 When it comes to T-shirts, it's a no-brainer.
 This could be your strongest organic social platform.
 And if you do just a few dollars a day with an occasional boosted post, you will like the results!

 Instagram is also perfect for t-shirt giveaways!
 And t-shirt giveaways are perfect for growing s brand!

 What does a t-shirt giveaway post look like?

 It's easy.
 You post a great pic of a t-shirt you want to giveaway.
 Post the rules and the length of the giveaway.
 Encourage user to comment on the post and tag their friends to enter.

 Even though we have a low follower count, this post had 59 comments, most of them were tagging three friends on instagram.
 All evangelizing your brand with 1 t-shirt giveaway.

 I have also had several partnership opportunities already, as well as some great new friendships.

 IMPORTANT NOTE: If I was only going to do ONE thing, I would market my Christian t-shirt brand on Instagram.
 In 2020 and beyond.

 Google Ads are extremely effective for many brands.
 They are also very competitive and can get expensive.

-But for the right product, like Fishing Lures or Red Tennis Shoes, Google Ads is an excellent place to get laser targeted leads with high intent to buy – on your website.
+But for the right product, Google Ads is an excellent place to get laser targeted leads with high intent to buy – on your website.